Originally Published in the Monadnock Shopper News

 “Talk about a sweetheart gift!
 If every family in the country shifted $100 of their Valentine’s Day shopping budget to locally owned, independent businesses over $7.8 billion would be directly returned to local communities,” shared our friends at Independent We Stand.

-- Mudita Massage & Wellness in Keene offers an Introduction to Partner Massage on February 12 from 6-8 p.m.
+- Mudita Massage & Wellness in Keene offers an Introduction to Partner Massage on February 13 from 5:30-7:30 p.m.
 Learn basic massage techniques (your partner doesn’t need to be a romantic relationship, just whoever you want to give a little extra TLC to).
-Also receive a small bottle of doTERRA’s massage blend essential oil, local cheese and chocolate, all for $60 per couple: facebook.com/muditamassageandwellness.
+Also receive a small bottle of doTERRA’s massage blend essential oil, local cheese and chocolate, all for $60 per couple.
+Registration is required as space is limited.
+Please send a message or email at firstname.lastname@example.org to pre-register and set up payment.

-- Frogg Brewing in Marlborough and Burn Em Down BBQ present “I Love You Beerly – A Valentine’s Day Dinner” on February 14 with two seatings — one at 5:30 p.m. and the other at 7:30 p.m.
-Enjoy BBQ ribs, smoked mac & cheese, a choice of one beer on tap, dessert and a rose for $60 per couple.
+- Frogg Brewing in Marlborough and CC&D’s Kitchen Market present “I Love You Beerly – A Valentine’s Day Dinner” on February 14 with two seatings — one at 5:30 p.m. and the other at 7:30 p.m.
+Enjoy meat lasagna, salad, garlic bread, a beer for each, dessert and a rose for $60 per couple.
 Contact Stephanie at Froggbrewing@gmail.com to reserve your seats.

-- Experience a romantic dinner at The Inn at East Hill Farm in Troy on February 14 at 6:00 p.m.
-Dinner includes appetizers, entrees and desserts for $70 a couple.
+- Experience a romantic dinner at The Inn at East Hill Farm in Troy on February 13 at 6:00 p.m.
+Dinner includes appetizers, entrees and desserts for $75 a couple (plus tax and tips).
 Add roses from Coll’s Garden Center and Florist in Peterborough to complete your evening.
 This is a BYOB event and reservations are required.

 - Send a Singing Valentine from the Keene Cheshiremen Chorus.
 A 4-part a cappella will sing live (and by surprise) your sweetie on February 14, plus they will receive a red rose, chocolates, and a digital photo capturing the special moment.